Dear Faculty and Staff Colleagues,

 - Please clearly write your first and last name and ID number on the label and put it on the bag.
 Do not put any type of label on the vial.

 COVID-19 Prevention Training

-As a reminder, COVID-19 prevention training, accessible at this link, is required for all faculty and staff (including student staff) members prior to or immediately upon returning to work on campus.
+As a reminder, COVID-19 prevention training, is required for all faculty and staff (including student staff) members prior to or immediately upon returning to work on campus.
 We strongly encourage all faculty and staff members to take this short training required by L&I now even if you have not yet returned to campus.